-With increasing virtual machine (VM) performance and improved availability of monitoring tools, IT pros may think that performance and capacity management will be less of a concern.
+With increasing virtual machine (VM) performance and improved availability monitoring tools, IT pros may think that performance and capacity management will be less a concern.
 But there will always be circumstances that cannot be resolved -- even with the latest feature-rich hypervisor-level functionality.
 When such circumstances occur, existing hardware resources which are allocated to a virtual machine will decrease and end user complaints on performance degradation will increase.
 The virtualisation administrator must resolve these problems with a suitable, easy-to-use tool set that can gather the most relevant statistics.
 In this tip, technology expert Daniel Eason offers advice on which tool sets and metrics professionals can use for troubleshooting.

 Guest VM or host VM?

 User complaints of performance degradation can be stressful for IT administrators.
 Although server virtualisation helps consolidate server workloads, virtualisation technology also has a hidden complexity that masks existing and potential configuration issues within any supportive external hardware - such as disk storage configuration - which could be the issue.

 Traditional server OS monitoring tools and performance counters used within a physical server infrastructure are now mostly redundant because of the change in approach towards consolidated workload monitoring.